 Available for: Web, Windows, Mac, iOS, Android, Chrome, Firefox, Apple Watch, Android Wear, Amazon Alexa, Siri, Google Assistant

 Todoist is the ultimate to-do list app, one that offers an array of task management features, as well as a number of integrations and syncing options.

 In gist, you’ll be able to:

 - Create tasks and assignments, and group them into projects

 - Orders tasks by priority level with color-coded flags

 - Collaborate with others on projects and tasks

 - Upload additional material to to-do items, and add enlightening comments to them

 Todoist offers a more rounded task management experience than most similar apps, by letting you handle your projects as time blocks in a Calendar view and as Gantt charts — you’ll be able to view all your projects mapped up with their respective deadlines, project deliverables, and dependencies.

-Available for: Web, iOS, Android, Windows, Mac, Chrome, Firefox, Safari, Apple Watch, Android Wear
+Available for: Web, iOS, Android, Windows, Mac, Linux, Chrome, Firefox, Edge, Safari, Apple Watch, Android Wear